 The aim of the City of Toronto Emergency Plan is to provide the framework for extraordinary arrangements and measures that can be taken to protect the health, safety, and welfare of the inhabitants of the City of Toronto when faced with an emergency.

-This Emergency Plan and its supporting documents (Emergency Support Functions and Risk-Specific Plans) outline the coordinated response that the City of Toronto undertakes in collaboration with its divisions, agencies and corporations and outside stakeholders to ensure an effective response and recovery from an emergency.
+This Emergency Plan and its supporting documents (Emergency Support Functions and Hazard-Specific Plans) outline the coordinated response that the City of Toronto undertakes in collaboration with its divisions, agencies and corporations and outside stakeholders to ensure an effective response and recovery from an emergency.

 Chapter 59 defines the composition of the Toronto Emergency Management Program Committee.